STATS 721 : Foundations of Stochastic Processes

 - Produce clearly reasoned proofs of general properties of Markov chains at an appropriate level of difficulty.
 (Capability 1, 2, 3, 4 and 5)

 - Independently research and present a more advanced topic.
 (Capability 1, 2, 3, 4 and 5)

-For this course, each week you can typically expect 3 hours of lectures, a 1-2 hours of tutorial, 2 hours of reading and thinking about the content, and 3-4 hours of work on assignments and/or test preparation.
+For this course, in each teaching week you can typically expect 3 hours of lectures, a 1 hour tutorial, 1-3 hours of reading and thinking about the content, and 3-5 hours of work on assignments and/or test preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.